 at the R prompt.
-You can get help on any function in any loaded package by typing? and the function name at the R prompt, for example or equivalently help("read.maimages")
+You can get help on any function in any loaded package by typing ? and the function name at the R prompt, for example or equivalently for detailed help on the read.maimages function.
+The individual function help pages are especially important for listing all the arguments which a function will accept and what values the arguments can take.